Apple’s Facial ID turned facial recognition into the hottest feature. Are you intrigued by how it works?

 Let’s demystify the science behind it.

-Facial Recognition systems have been used for biometric authentication, access control, class attendance, home security, content-based data retrieval, social media and many other applications.
+Facial Recognition systems have been used for biometric authentication, access control, class attendance, home security, content-based data retrieval, social media, and many other applications.

 The concept of facial recognition is not new, nor is its implementation.
-Using computers to recognize faces has been dated back to 1960s.
+Using computers to recognize faces has been dated back to the 1960s.

 Check out my previous post on the Evolution of Facial Recognition.

 Face recognition can be sub-categorized into Face Verification and Face Identification.

 Face Verification answers the question “is this person who he/she claims to be?”

 For example, the biometric authentication on your smartphone is Face Verification.
 During registration, you can set up an authentication system to check against your face.
 Then, when you unlock your phone using your face, it compares this new facial feature with the one it took during the setup process.
 If it matches, it will unlock your phone.
 However, if your friend tries to use their face to unlock your phone, it will fail, because it does not match the saved facial features.

 Face Identification answers the question “who is this person?”